Stable auto-equivalences for local symmetric algebras: Set up and preliminary results

 Since induction is also right adjoint to restriction, we have an isomorphism $\theta : \stHom_A(T,T) \stackrel{\cong}{\longrightarrow} \stHom_R(T_R,k) = \stHom_R(U,k) = \Hom_R(U,k)$.
 Hence $\Hom_R(U,k)$ is spanned by As the map $f : T \rightarrow k$ above has $f y = 0$, we must have $f = \theta(1_T)y^{n}$ up to a scalar multiple.
 As $f(\eta(1_T)(1)) = 1$, we have $\theta(1_T)y^{n-i} (y^i\eta(1_T)(1))=1$ for each $i$.
 Consequently, the elements of the socle of $U$ are not in $\rad\ U$ and it follows that they generate $U$.
 Therefore $U = \soc\ U \cong k^{n+1}$, and $y$ has the desired matrix with respect to the basis $\{y^i\eta(1_T)(1)\}_{0\leq i \leq n}$. $\Box$\\

-{\bf Remark.} The converse of the above lemma also appears to be true.
+\begin{rmk} The converse of the above lemma also appears to be true.
 However, when $n=1$, it is enough to verify that $T_R \cong k^2 \oplus R^l$.
-For then $\stEndo_A(T)$ is a two-dimensional local ring and hence must be isomorphic to $k[\psi]/(\psi^2)$. \\
+For then $\stEndo_A(T)$ is a two-dimensional local ring and hence must be isomorphic to $k[\psi]/(\psi^2)$. \\ \end{rmk}

 When $m=2$, the short exact sequence $\ses{k}{R}{k}{}{}$ yields an exact sequence of $A$-modules $\ses{T}{A}{T}{}{}$ which shows that $\Omega T \cong T$.
 For $m > 2$, the projective presentation $\ses{k \longrightarrow R}{R}{k}{x\cdot}{}$ yields a projective presentation for $T$ of the form $\ses{T \longrightarrow A}{A}{T}{x\cdot}{}$, showing that $\Omega^2T \cong T$.
 In this case we will need some additional information about the maps between $\Omega T$ and $T$.